 I actually make my own version of the Bisquick baking mix.
 It can be used in place of Bisquick in any recipe and is really easy to make up.
 I like to keep it on hand for these fun quick recipes.

 This coffee cake is one of my favorite Bisquick recipes so far.
-This Bisquick coffee cake recipe simple to make, it is light and fluffy, and it’s delicious.
+This lemon Bisquick coffee cake recipe is simple to make, it is light and fluffy, and it’s delicious.
 I will be making this one a lot in the future.

 - 2 cups Bisquick (or homemade baking mix)